flutter/website/src/desktop.md

 [distribute it through the macOS App Store][], or you can distribute the `.app` itself, perhaps from your own website.
-However, as of macOS 10.14.5 you need to notarize your macOS application before distributing it outside of the macOS App Store.
+As of macOS 10.14.5, you need to notarize your macOS application before distributing it outside of the macOS App Store.

-The first step in both of the above processes involves working with your app inside of Xcode.
+The first step in both of the above processes involves working with your application inside of Xcode.
-To be able to compile your app from inside of
-Xcode you first need to build the app for release using the `flutter build` command, then open the Flutter macOS Runner application.
+To be able to compile your application from inside of Xcode you first need to build the application for release using the `flutter build` command, then open the Flutter macOS Runner application.